thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 ThingsBoard provides the ability to configure data processing rules.
 Each rule consists of

- - filters - to filter incoming data feed,
+ - **filters** to filter incoming data feed;
- - processor - to generate alarms or enrich incoming data with some server-side values
+ - **processor** to generate alarms or enrich incoming data with some server-side values;
- - action - to apply a certain logic to filtered data.
+ - **action** to apply a certain logic to filtered data.

-You can find more details in a separate guide.
+You can find more details in a separate guide:
 <p><a href="/docs/user-guide/rule-engine" class="button">Rule Engine guide</a></p>